hrldcpr/hungarian/README.md

 **It has not been updated since 2008, so may need some changes &mdash; pull requests are welcome!**

+For a faster, but less tolerant, LAP algorithm see http://github.com/hrldcpr/pyLAPJV

 Note that this module depends on the numpy module.
 You must install numpy before you can compile this module.
 Numpy can be downloaded from http://numpy.scipy.org

 If you have any problems with this module, you should contact me, not Mr. Battre.